LearnersGuild/guide/Policies/Oakland_Building.md

 ## Hours

 The office opens at 7am and closes at 10pm.
-However, staff will only be on-site from 8:30am to 6pm.
+However, staff will only be on-site from 8:30am to 6pm during weekdays.

+Staff will not be available on weekends, but the office is open to those who wish to use it.
+The same hours apply (7am-10pm).

 You can arrive as early as 7am, and stay as late as 10pm.
 If you are the last person to leave, it is your responsibility to close down the space (turn off lights, close blinds, etc.).